GetSherlog/Sherlog-MCP/README.md

 - **Tool Integration**: All CLI tools are accessible through the unified `call_cli` interface
 - **Persistent State**: Session data persists across container restarts
 - **Extensibility**: Easy to add new tools or create custom container variants

-## Overview

-Sherlog MCP Server transforms Claude Desktop into a stateful data analysis powerhouse by providing:

-- **Session-Aware IPython Shells**: Isolated workspaces per session with automatic persistence
-- **DataFrame-Centric Architecture**: Every operation returns DataFrames, creating a unified data model
-- **Multi-Session Support**: Handle up to 4 concurrent sessions with automatic lifecycle management
-- **MCP Proxy**: Seamlessly integrates any external MCP server, executing all operations within the same IPython context

-Think of it as giving Claude a persistent Python notebook that maintains separate workspaces for different conversations, where every piece of data is immediately available for the next operation.

-## Key Features

-### 🐍 Session-Based IPython Workspaces
-- **Isolated Sessions**: Each conversation gets its own IPython shell instance
-- **Automatic Persistence**: Sessions save to disk and restore automatically
-- **Smart Memory Management**: Auto-cleanup after configurable operations to prevent bloat
-- **LRU Eviction**: Automatically manages up to 4 concurrent sessions

-### 📊 DataFrame-First Design
-- **Unified Data Model**: All tools return pandas/polars DataFrames
-- **Seamless Integration**: Results from any tool become inputs for others
-- **Smart Conversions**: Automatically converts various formats to DataFrames

-### 🔗 MCP Proxy Capabilities
-- **Dynamic Tool Integration**: Connect any MCP server and use its tools within the IPython context
-- **Unified Namespace**: External tools' results become DataFrames in the shared workspace
-- **Zero Configuration**: Just add external MCPs to your environment

 ## Installation